Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 Supporting SDG 7: Affordable and Clean Energy

 Embedded monitoring projects like this one help demonstrate how measurement tools can support responsible energy management.
+They also show how sustainable development can move from abstract commitments into practical sensing, telemetry, validation, and system optimization.

 Reproducibility

 All firmware, documentation, and supporting build materials necessary to reproduce the prototype are included in the project repository.
-The design intentionally relies on widely available educational and hobbyist hardware so that it can be rebuilt in classrooms, labs, and independent engineering environments.
+The design intentionally relies on widely available educational and hobbyist hardware so that it can be rebuilt in classrooms, labs, makerspaces, and independent engineering environments.

 The system is intended as a reference implementation rather than a certified metering instrument.
-Engineers adapting it for more demanding or longer-term use should validate sensor accuracy, load range, thermal conditions, and long-duration energy accumulation behavior under real operating conditions.
+Engineers adapting it for more demanding or longer-term use should validate sensor accuracy, load range, thermal conditions, wiring safety, and long-duration energy accumulation behavior under real operating conditions.

 Conclusion